nori-dot-eco/contracts/docs/Market.md

 ```

-<i>Updates &#x60;_currentSupplierAddress&#x60; to the next of whatever is the current supplier.
+<i>Updates `_currentSupplierAddress` to the next of whatever is the current supplier.
 Used to iterate in a round-robin way through the linked list of active suppliers.</i>